rolemadelen/blog-v1/posts/blog/en-what-is-a-queue.md

 Imagine you're trying to print documents `A`, `B` and `C` from a single printer.
 If the document `A` was the first one in the queue, it will be printed first.
 Not `B` nor `C`.

-To put it simply, you can think of a Queue data structure as a "first-come, first-serve" type structure.
+Simply you can think of a Queue data structure as a "first-come, first-serve" type structure.

+In programming, the term **enqueue** refers to adding an item to the queue and **dequeue** for removing an item from the queue.

 # Basic Operations of Queue (Array-based)
 ## enqueue